What is data protection?

 Why is data protection important?

-Data protection also has an over-individual or structural dimension.
-Information relations are power relations; whoever has information – i.e. data – can exercise power.
+Data protection also has a structural dimension.2 Information relations are power relations; whoever has information – i.e. data – can exercise power.
 The individual has to be protected from asymmetrical power relations.
-The goal of data protection is therefore also structural, as it is a matter of limiting power imbalances.
+Data protection is therefore more than a matter of protecting the individual.